DrupalizeMe/demo-domainaccess-7.x/README.md

-##Lesson 6: Install Domain Access
+##Lesson 7: Configure Domain Access

-- Database: data/06-domainaccess-install.sql.gz
+- Database: data/07-domainaccess-config.sql.gz
-- Drupal code with Domain Access: docroot
-- Presentation Slides: misc/06-domaccess-install.key.zip
+- Presentation Slides: misc/07-domaccess-config.key.zip
-- Sample settings.php file: misc/06-domainaccess-settings.php
+- No code changes

 This series is about the Domain Access module for Drupal 7.
 The tutorials in this series are: